Chiefs draft picks 2023: All of Kansas City’s selections, NFL draft results, team order - ProFootballTalk

 Any draft pick for the Chiefs this year will immediately join a team looking to create a legacy as one of the best in NFL history.
 Kansas City has hosted the AFC Championship Game in each of the last five seasons and has played in three of the last four Super Bowls, winning two.
 However, the high-powered offense has lost coordinator Eric Bieniemy, who left Kansas City for Washington in February.
 Matt Nagy, who served as the Chiefs’ quarterbacks coach last season, was promoted to OC.

-Click here for the entire 2023 NFL Draft order and keep reading to see what picks the Chiefs will make in the 2023 NFL Draft.
+Click here for the entire 2023 NFL Draft order and keep reading to see who the Chiefs will take in the 2023 NFL Draft.
 Coverage of the latest news from around the NFL is available all year round from Pro Football Talk on Peacock and the NFL on NBC YouTube Channel.

 Kansas City Chiefs 2023 NFL Draft picks: